think-mm/enblog/input/posts/2021/11-01-atrocities-on-hindus-in-bangladesh-and-the-fraudulent-and-irresponsible-statement-by-the-foreign-minister-of-the-country-a-k-abdul-momen.md

 The minister talked about the image of his government!
 In international politics, world powers play games with corrupt and deplorable nations, even when they have no respect for such nations.
 They know what Bangladesh is, even when they do not take punitive actions against that country.
 Lying is not how good images can be made; good images are made through good thoughts and deeds.

-Momen talked about his government supporting religious activities (Puja Mondop) of Hindus in Bangladesh! <a href="https://www.thedailystar.net/bangladesh/news/hindu-bouddha-christian-oikya-parishad-discontented-over-poor-allocation-fund-proposed-budget-2101109">Here are a couple of facts.</a> The Religious Affairs Ministry of Bangladesh has an allocation of Tk 290.08 crore for religious minorities in its most recent budget.
+Momen talked about his government supporting religious activities (Puja Mondop) of Hindus in Bangladesh!
+[Here are a couple of facts](ttps://www.thedailystar.net/bangladesh/news/hindu-bouddha-christian-oikya-parishad-discontented-over-poor-allocation-fund-proposed-budget-2101109); The Religious Affairs Ministry of Bangladesh has an allocation of Tk 290.08 crore for religious minorities in its most recent budget.
 The same budget has a total of Tk 15,054.03 crore allocated (Annual Development Program, ADP) for all religious groups, including Muslims.
 So, the non-Muslims of the country get just 1.9%, while they represent about 10% of the population!
 They are deprived of 81% of their fair share!

 Momen talked about the Quran being placed near the feet of a deity sparking outrage in the country - meaning too many Muslims with too much of Islamic sentiments would be too angered over the matter!
 Obviously, no Hindu in his right mind could have done that, as they are fully aware of the excessive Islamic sentiments in the country, which have been behind the Muslim mobs making their life hell in their homeland of centuries.
 Indeed, no Hindu did it; it was done by a Muslim.